-POLICY AND REGULATIONS GOVERNING TRAVEL
+CIRM POLICY AND REGULATIONS GOVERNING TRAVEL

 I. PURPOSE

-The Policy and Regulations Governing Travel in this document are based upon the University of California Business and Finance Bulletin G-28.
+The CIRM Policy and Regulations Governing Travel in this document are is based upon the University of California Business and Finance Bulletin G-28, with modifications as required to ensure that CIRM satisfies its mission.
 This policy provides for appropriate implementation and oversight required for reimbursement of travel claims.

 II.
 DEFINITIONS

 For the purposes of this Policy, the following definitions shall apply: